-What Does it Take to Be an Occupational Health or Safety Specialist?
+What is an Occupational Health or Safety Specialist?

-Life As an Occupational Health or Safety Specialist
+A Day in the Life of an Occupational Health or Safety Specialist

 - Develop or maintain medical monitoring programs for employees.

 - Develop or maintain hygiene programs, such as noise surveys, continuous atmosphere monitoring, ventilation surveys, or asbestos management plans.

 - Collect samples of hazardous materials or arrange for sample collection.

 - Investigate the adequacy of ventilation, exhaust equipment, lighting, or other conditions that could affect employee health, comfort, or performance.